Veal Shanks in Tomato Gravy

-This slow cooker veal shanks, or osso buco, cooked in a tomato gravy until fork-tender.
+These slow-cooker veal shanks, or osso buco, are cooked in a tomato gravy until fork-tender.
 The recipe is as simple as adding everything to your slow cooker with no sauteing or searing required.

 Why make this recipe?

 - Onion and garlic – Because I am using the slow cooker, I prefer to use onion powder and garlic.
-You can also use fresh but I think the flavor is better with powders.
+You can also use fresh onion and garlic, but I think the flavor is better with powders.

 - Balsamic – It has a wonderful and unique flavor and aroma, which is highly recommended.
 But you can also use apple cider vinegar.

-- Spices – Not much, but a little smoky cumin and smoked paprika does enhance the flavor of this dish.
-You can of course omit these two and it will still be as delicious.
+- Spices – Not much, but a little smoky cumin and smoked paprika do enhance the flavor of this dish.
+You can, of course, omit these two, and it will still be as delicious.

 - Honey – Brings out the sweetness of the tomatoes and vinegar.
 You can also use brown sugar instead.

-- Fresh herbs – Veal and beef are are always a great combination with rosemary and thyme.
-I am using fresh but a tablespoon of each works great for slow cooking too.
+- Fresh herbs – Veal and beef are always a great combination with rosemary and thyme.
+I am using fresh, but a tablespoon of each works great for slow cooking, too.

 - Thaw the shanks for at least an hour before you plan to cook.
 Place them on clean paper hand towels and pat them dry.

 Pro tip – You can also add all these ingredients directly into the slow cooker.
-For the purpose of the video, I did it in a measuring cup.
+For the video, I used a measuring cup.

 - Place the veal shanks, thyme, and rosemary in the slow cooker or crockpot.
 Then, pour the liquid ingredients over the veal shanks.
 Lightly stir to ensure the liquid goes under the shanks.

-Pro tip – In the video, I removed the meat out before adding the slurry.
-This is a great way to prevent overcooking the meat as well as reducing excess liquid.
-But, you can also add the slurry directly with the meat in the pot. - Garnish with chopped parsley over steamed rice or mashed potatoes.
+Pro tip – In the video, I removed the meat before adding the slurry.
+This is a great way to prevent overcooking the meat and reduce excess liquid.
+However, you can also add the slurry directly to the pot with the meat. - Garnish with chopped parsley over steamed rice or mashed potatoes.

 Frequently asked questions